site logo

 PLEASE REFER TO THE TIMETABLE/TICKET WEBSITE FOR SPECIFIC BUS/COACH TIMES FOR THE DAY YOU WISH TO TRAVEL

 The DAMAS company runs several daily journeys between Seville (Plaza da Armas) and Ayamonte.
 LAB = weekdays, SAB = Saturdays, DOM = Sundays and Holidays.
 Salidas = departures.
-Timetable below valid until 30th June 2023, subject of course to any future alterations!
+Timetable below valid until 30th June 2024, subject of course to any future alterations!
+Yes, it does look strange with no departure to Seville after 1500hrs on weekdays, but that is the official information!

 Huelva's railway station and the bus station 1.7km (just over 1 mile) apart.
 Do allow enough time between train and bus if required.
 The Huelva city bus website is http://www.emtusahuelva.com.
 Routes 2 and 4 run between the bus station and railway station, only in that direction.
 Routes 5 and 8 stop near the railway station going towards the bus station.